n0spaces/get-stick-bugged-lol/README.md

 Pillow to draw the lines as they move to form the stick bug, and MoviePy to create the video.

 ## Installation
-**NOTE: This package requires a 64-bit installation of Python 3. pylsd-nova does not work on 32-bit.**

 This package can be installed using pip:
 ```
 pip install get-stick-bugged-lol